Izak8/cs3004-assignment3/README.md

 TODO: haven't made any bugs yet ...

 ## Reflection and Self Assessment
+Early failure we hit: Harness printed “sorting failed!!!!” because it always calls parallel_mergesort() and ours was a stub.
+What we learned: keep a unit test for merge() separate from threading so we can validate core correctness early.

 Discuss the issues you encountered during development and testing.
 What problems did you have?
 What did you have to research and learn on your own?